14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 What makes it different:

-CodeRabbit is fully automated.
-Install the GitHub app, and it starts reviewing every PR immediately.
-No manual triggers, no approval steps.
+Install the GitHub app and CodeRabbit starts reviewing every PR immediately — no manual triggers, no approval steps, typically under five minutes from installation to first review.
 For teams that want maximum automation with minimum friction, this is the appeal.

 The trade-offs: